Step Inside 3 Homes in Columbus’ German Village

 Frank jumped on the community’s growing interest and formed the German Village Society to organize the first tour of 10 homes — both renovated ones and ones with potential.
 The tour ticket price was $1.

-Although this year’s German Village Haus Und Garten Tour has unfortunately been canceled, the event routinely draws 5,000 visitors to tour beautiful homes in the neighborhood.
+The German Village Haus Und Garten Tour is an annual event that routinely draws 5,000 visitors to tour beautiful homes in the neighborhood.
 Like Frank and Elnora Fetch, new and longtime residents continue to update homes while preserving the character of this historic neighborhood.
 Last summer, three of the tour hosts invited us in to see the places they call home.

 David Thomas & Vince Thompson